 - Divya Deshmukh player profile — how India’s Women’s World Cup champion qualified

-- Koneru Humpy player profile — the veteran’s Candidates record and career
+- Koneru Humpy player profile — career profile of India’s most experienced player (withdrew March 24)

 - Vaishali Rameshbabu player profile — from WGM to GM, her road to Cyprus